PubInv/general-purpose-alarm-device/README.md

 Eventually, a 12V loudspeaker/buzzer/siren of some kind might be needed.
 A 12V system requires a slighly more complicated electronic circuit and powering capability.

+# Thoughts On An Initial Enclosure

+An initial device about the size of a bar of soap that could be easily mounted with zip ties onto some other device of external frame would be very useful.
+The utility of additional miniaturization would be marginal.
+The Arduino UNO is about this size to begin with.
+I normally begin projects with an UNO.
+A soldered UNO Shield would be a quick way to get an initial prototype working.
+A mechanical enclosure that project LEDS slighly and let a buzzer or loudspeaker operate loudly (through a grate or grid) would probably be adequate.